koriym/homebrew-brewworks/README.md

 . brewworks env
 ````

-This environment variable setting causes `php` and `mysql` to point to the specified version of the binary.
-In addition to that, an alias `mysql@3306`, the client for each mysql service port, is created.
+This environment variable setting causes php and mysql to point to the specified version of the binary.
+In addition to that, an alias mysql@3306, the client for each mysql service port, is created.
 This is useful for quick connections with argument-free commands and is easy to customize as it loads a project-specific my.conf.

+These simple yet powerful commands, unique to BrewWorks, dramatically simplify the management of your development environment.
+No more navigating through complex docker-compose files or manually starting and stopping individual services.
+With BrewWorks, you can control your entire development stack with ease and efficiency.

 ## Project Structure